Answer: Memorialize the time line of events of the evening in question.

 and career-threatening, that they freeze up, and are unable to think normally.

-The specter of everything can seem so horrible, that people do not do
+The specter of everything can seem so horrible, that people do not do what

-such situations, that the human brain is doing all it can do
+that the human brain is doing all it can do

 to forget about this nightmare of a night, and all of its details.